 For the random scheme, monitor(s) switch between channels randomly.
 The experiment results demonstrate that for both one or two monitor cases, our method significantly outperform the random method.
-This experiment also implies that our data capturing method is able to achieve high channel-over-monitor rate if the distribution of interesting packets is sparse.
+This experiment also implies that our data capturing method is able to achieve high channelover-monitor rate if the distribution of PoI is sparse.